Soka Gakkai: Foundation

 In 1928, educators Tsunesaburō Makiguchi and Jōsei Toda both converted to Nichiren Buddhism.
-The Soka Gakkai officially traces its foundation to November 1930, when Makiguchi and Toda published the first volume of Makiguchi's magnum opus on educational reform, Sōka Kyōikugaku Taikei (創価教育学体系, The System of Value-Creating Pedagogy).
-The first general meeting of the organization, then under the name Sōka Kyōiku Gakkai (創価教育学会, "Value Creating Educational Society"), took place in 1937.
+The Soka Gakkai officially traces its foundation to November 1930, when Makiguchi and Toda published the first volume of Makiguchi's magnum opus on educational reform, The System of Value-Creating Pedagogy (創価教育学体系, Sōka Kyōikugaku Taikei).
+The first general meeting of the organization, then under the name Value Creating Educational Society (創価教育学会, Sōka Kyōiku Gakkai), took place in 1937.

 The membership eventually came to change from teachers interested in educational reform to people from all walks of life, drawn by the religious elements of Makiguchi's beliefs in Nichiren Buddhism.
 The group had a focus on proselytization growing from an attendance of 60 people at its first meeting to about 300 at its next meeting in 1940.

 Repression during the war

 In 1942, a monthly magazine published by Makiguchi called Kachi Sōzō (価値創造, "Creating values") was shut down by the government, after only nine issues.
 Makiguchi, Toda, and 19 other leaders of the Soka Kyoiku Gakkai were arrested on July 6, 1943, on charges of breaking the Peace Preservation Law and lèse-majesté: for "denying the Emperor's divinity" and "slandering" the Ise Grand Shrine.
 The details of Makiguchi's indictment and subsequent interrogation were covered in July, August, and October 1943 classified monthly bulletins of the Special Higher Police.

 With its leadership decimated, the Soka Kyoiku Gakkai disbanded.
 During interrogation, Makiguchi had insisted that "The emperor is an ordinary man ... the emperor makes mistakes like anyone else".
 The treatment in prison was harsh, and within a year, all but Makiguchi, Toda, and one other director had recanted and been released.
 On November 18, 1944, Makiguchi died of malnutrition in prison, at the age of 73.